Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 - Have products for sale near the parking area.
 This way customers who just want to buy products can avoid the more congested areas.

 - Have someone designated to handle money.
-Staff handling money and interacting with clients should wash their hands frequently, wear gloves, and a face covering.
+Staff handling money and interacting with clients should wash their hands frequently, and wear a face mask.

 - Drive-thru style checkouts.
 Staff can load products into the trunk of customers’ cars.
 Payment can be made through the car window.

 - Plexiglass protected checkout.
 Install plexiglass between staff and customers.
 Sanitize the card reader often, on a set schedule, preferably after every transaction.

 - Online payment.
 By setting up an online shopping and payment system, you can minimize these concerns.
 This does increase staffing needs to pull and prepare orders.

 - Be sure to check in with your insurance company to make sure that the activities that you have selected will be covered by your policy.